Mosquito season usually starts in the spring when temperatures outside reach 50°F, and it lasts throughout the summer and fall.

 Depending on the exact species, some of these mosquitoes are crepuscular (active mostly at dusk and dawn) while others are nocturnal (active throughout the night).

-If you have Anopheles mosquitoes on your property, their active hours and biting behavior will be similar to that of Culex mosquitoes.
+If you have Anopheles mosquitoes on your property, their peak biting hours are usually pretty close to that of Culex mosquitoes.

-The Best Time(s) of Day to Avoid Outdoor Mosquitoes
+The Best Time(s) of Day to Avoid Mosquitoes Outdoors

 In general, the best time for outdoor activities during mosquito season is during the middle of the day, especially when it’s bright and sunny.

-You can avoid getting bitten by limiting the time you spend outside in the early mornings, late evenings, and at night — depending on the species of mosquitoes in your area, of course.
+You can avoid getting bitten by limiting the time you spend outside in the early mornings and late evenings (around sunrise and sunset).

 Other times and places when mosquitoes are generally less active: